 Toallin and Mugin welcomed Wedge and Yarmod cordially and ensured that their guests were housed in the same wing as the others.
 Han, Leia and Chewbacca greeted their old friends wholeheartedly.

 After Wedge and Yarmod had refresh themselves the group mingled with the people of Cantamaga.
 Still the unexpected return of their old governors had heightened the spirit of the former inhabitants of Ribana.
 They all started to believe that a return to their old town would be possible in the near future.
 Wedge listened attentively to all the stories about the arrival of Darth Golluth and his troops and the flight into exile.
 Leia and Luke briefed Wedge and Yarmod about their own expeditions, missions and journeys and the knowledge they had gained about Darth Golluth.
-Wedge expressed his delight to see Han again and congratulated Han and Leia as he heard they had been married.
+Wedge expressed his delight to see Han again and congratulated Han and Leia with their marriage.

 "I really have been away too long, I guess.
 Our mission on Lumeara took more time than I expected.
 We had to maneuver very carefully, but Yarmod and I succeeded in offering the Lumearanian government the credentials of the New Republic.
 The next step will be for Mon Mothma to send a real diplomatic mission to Lumaera.
 I think, that's more your speciality, Leia."